nilswiersma/qiling-fi/README.md

 # qiling-fi

-Tested in WSL Ubuntu 18.04
+Tested in Ubuntu 18.04 and WSL Ubuntu 18.04

 # Set up qiling